 - Long 3.5-foot jumper cables

-- Rotating high-power LED light so you can work easily at night
+- Rotating high-power LED light so you can work efficiently at night

 - Powers electrical devices via USB or DC outlet